ansible/workshops/exercises/ansible_rhel/2.2-cred/README.md

 As this is an important part of your Tower setup, why not make sure that connecting to the managed nodes from Tower is working?

-  - You should still have an open SSH connection to Tower from the exercise above.
+ To access the Tower host via SSH do the following:

+- Login to your Tower control host via SSH: `ssh student<X>@student<X>.workshopname.rhdemo.io`
+- Replace **workshopname** by the workshop name provided to you, and the `<X>` in `student<X>` by the student number provided to you.
-  - From Tower SSH into `node1` or one of the other nodes and execute `sudo -i`.
-For the SSH connection use the node password from the inventory file, `sudo -i` works without password.
+- From Tower SSH into `node1` or one of the other nodes (look up the IP addresses from the inventory) and execute `sudo -i`.
+- For the SSH connection use the node password from the inventory file, `sudo -i` works without password.

 ```bash
 [student<X>@ansible ~]$ ssh student<X>@22.33.44.55